How to Increase Post-Purchase Engagement

 Reaching out for reviews also enables you to stay top-of-mind and might even bring back a customer to your store.
 This could potentially translate to an opportunity for repeat sales.

-The email below shows how Fashionette uses parcelLab’s post-purchase platform to collect reviews from its customers.
+The email below shows how uses parcelLab’s post-purchase platform to collect reviews from its customers.
 Since implementing the solution, the brand has observed a 45% increase in product reviews (with an 8% rise in 5-star ratings) and a whopping 75% of their customers coming back to the website.

 9. Exclusive promotions for reviews and referrals